cortes-ciriano-lab/SComatic/README.md

 # Detection of somatic mutations in single-cell data sets using SComatic
 We show below how to run SComatic for the detection of somatic mutations in scRNA-seq data.
 SComatic requires two data types as input:

-- Aligned sequencing reads in BAM format for all cell types analysed.
+- Aligned sequencing reads in BAM format for all cell types analysed. **The input BAM file must contain the cell type barcode information in the cell barcode tag “CB” (as reported by popular tools, such as Cell Ranger), and ideally, the "nM" tag (number of mismatches) and the "NH" tag (number of hits)**.
-- A file listing precomputed cell type annotations where each row reports the cell barcode and cell type for each cell analysed.
+- A file listing precomputed cell type annotations where each row reports the cell barcode and cell type for each cell analysed. **Importanly, do not include doublets in this file**.

 SComatic consists of the following 4 steps, each of which is run using a different Python script as indicated below.